Pickling: East Asia

-In Iran, Turkey, Arab countries, the Balkans, and the South Caucasus, pickles (called torshi in Persian, turşu in Turkish language and mekhallel in Arabic) are a pickled mix of cucumbers, and turnips, onions, carrots, olives or other regional vegetables.
-The Persian word torshi comes from the root word torsh' which translates in english to 'sour.'

-Sauerkraut, as well as cabbage pickled in vinegar, with carrot and other vegetables is commonly consumed as a kosher dish in Israel and is considered pareve, meaning that it contains no meat or dairy so it can be consumed with either.

 Europe

 Central and Eastern Europe

 Coriander seeds are one of the spices popularly added to pickled vegetables in Europe.

-In Hungary, the main meal (lunch) usually includes some kind of pickles (savanyúság), but pickles are also commonly consumed at other times of the day.
-The most commonly consumed pickles are sauerkraut (savanyú káposzta), pickled cucumbers and peppers, and csalamádé, but tomatoes, carrots, beetroot, baby corn, onions, garlic, certain squashes and melons, and a few fruits such as plums and apples are used to make pickles too.
+In Hungary, traditionally main courses usually include some kind of pickles (savanyúság), but pickles are also commonly consumed at other times of the day.
+The most commonly consumed pickles are sauerkraut (savanyú káposzta), pickled cucumbers and peppers, and csalamádé, but tomatoes, carrots, beetroot, baby corn, onions, garlic, certain squashes and melons, and a few fruits such as plums and apples are also used.
 Stuffed pickles are specialties, usually made of peppers or melons pickled after being stuffed with a cabbage filling.
 Pickled plum stuffed with garlic is a unique Hungarian type of pickle just like csalamádé and leavened cucumber (kovászos uborka).
-Csalamádé is a type of mixed pickle made of cabbage, cucumber, paprika, onion, carrot, tomatoes, and bay leaf mixed up with vinegar as the fermenting agent.
-Leavened cucumber, unlike other types of pickled cucumbers that are around all year long, is rather a seasonal pickle produced in the summer.
+Csalamádé is a mixed pickle of cabbage, cucumber, paprika, onion, carrot, tomatoes, and bay leaf mixed up with vinegar as the fermenting agent.
+Leavened cucumber, unlike other types of pickled cucumbers that are around all year long, is a seasonal pickle produced in the summer.
 Cucumbers, spices, herbs, and slices of bread are put in a glass jar with salt water and kept in direct sunlight for a few days.
-The yeast from the bread, along with other pickling agents and spices fermented under the hot sun, give the cucumbers a unique flavor, texture, and slight carbonation.
-Its juice can be used instead of carbonated water to make a special type of spritzer ('Újházy fröccs').
+Yeast from the bread, along with other pickling agents and spices fermented under the hot sun, give the cucumbers a unique flavor, texture, and a slight carbonation.
+Its juice can be used instead of carbonated water to make a special type of spritzer (újházy fröccs).
 It is common for Hungarian households to produce their own pickles.
 Different regions or towns have their special recipes unique to them.
-Among them all, the Vecsési sauerkraut (Vecsési savanyú káposzta) is the most famous.
+Vecsési sauerkraut (vecsési savanyú káposzta) is the most famous.